mrpotatosanta/bo1-zombies-autosplitter/README.md

 ## Features

-- **Full Automation:** Provides automatic **START, PAUSE, SPLIT, and RESET** functionality for ALL maps, including Moon
+- **Full Automation:** Provides automatic **START, PAUSE, SPLIT**, and **RESET** functionality for all maps, including Moon

-- **Game Support:** Supports Steam, BGamer, and Plutonium versions of T5 (Black Ops 1)
+- **Game Support:** Compatible with Steam, BGamer, and Plutonium versions of T5 (Black Ops 1)

-- **Accurate Timing:** Utilizes game time tied directly to game ticks (identical to hooked WSplit) for maximum accuracy
+- **Accurate Timing:** Uses game time tied directly to game ticks (identical to hooked WSplit) for maximum precision

-- **Round Timer:** Automatically splits on every round transition when the round *officially* begins (when zombies start spawning)
+- **Round Timer:** Splits automatically at the start of each round (as zombies begin spawning)

-- **Read-Only Script:** Interprets game state by using static memory offsets.
-It never injects code, modifies game files, or alters memory in any way.
+- **Read-Only Script:** Interprets current game state by using static memory offsets.
+It never injects code, modifies game files, or alters memory.

 ### Included Files